Robyn Benincasa

 Biography

 A four-person team has been moving for thirty hours through jungle.
 One member is hypothermic, another has stopped speaking, the map is wrong, and the next checkpoint is six hours away.
-The behaviours that hold the team together at that moment are the same behaviours senior leadership teams need when a year-long programme is failing in front of their board.
+The behaviours that hold the team together at that moment are the ones senior leadership teams need when a year-long programme is failing in front of their board.
 That is the territory Robyn Benincasa works in.

 Key speaking topics